Frequently Asked Questions

-A comprehensive list of all raw materials, components, sub-assemblies and where they are used.
+A comprehensive list of all raw materials, components, sub-assemblies and reference designators.

 An approved vendor list should include all component manufacturers, and their part numbers.
 Typically our customers are very specific for the active components and often list generic for the passive components.

 Computer generated files that contain all of the information necessary for the printed circuit board (PCB) fabrication house to etch the copper layers to create the component pads and traces, drill all required holes, and route the board to the required size.

 PCB thickness, for example, 0.062", .031" or .100".
 PCB flammability rating, such as FR4.
 Copper thickness such as one ounce per square inch.
 Plating for exposed Copper such as Lead Free Hot Air Solder Leveling.
 Solder mask color such as green.
 Silk screen color such as white.
 Quality specifications for the unpopulated printed circuit board such as IPC-6011 class 2.

 A fiducial is a reference pattern used for alignment purposes during the manufacture and assembly of the printed circuit board.
 It is incorporated into the artwork at the design stage, ensuring correct alignment through all stages of the manufacturing process.
 Typically three 0.06" fiducials are placed on opposite corners of the board.
 If the fiducials are placed on tooling rails, we recommend the fiducials are at least 0.150" from the edge of the board.

 No. We will determine which PCB array will provide you the lowest material and labor costs.